tpoisot/ms_connectance_complexity/ms_conn_compl.md

-is somewhat compensated by the fact that a part of these networks are isomorphic, the risk of inferring deviation from the random expectation based on a drastically small sampling of the network space is real, and unaddressed.
-On the other hand, when connectance is high, the number of unique network combinations decreases, and there is a risk to pseudo-replicate some of them when generating random networks.
+is somewhat compensated by the fact that a part of these networks are isomorphic, the risk of inferring deviation from the random expectation based on a drastically small sampling of the network space is real, and un-addressed.
+On the other hand, when connectance is high, the number of unique network combinations decreases, and there is a risk to generate a number of replicates that is larger than the realized network space, thus decreasing the information content of the randomizations.
+To the best of our knowledge, these issues have seldom be addressed in the literature on ecological network randomization.
-% DG: I would not use the term pseudo-replication since it has to do with degrees of freedom in frequentists statistics.
-It is meaningless (I mean, almost) for randomized hypothesis testing.
-I think it would be more appropriate and precise to refer to type I and type II errors
-To the
-best of our knowledge, these issues have seldom be addressed in the literature on ecological network randomization.

 Second, generating null models with a low connectance is a computationally intensive task.
 When connectance decreases, the *realized* network space decreases faster than the *total* network space, meaning that the probability of picking a network with no 0 degree nodes (which is simply $R_{n,l}/G_{n,l}$) goes toward zero.
 For this reason, classical rejection sampling (accept the random network if no nodes have no edges, reject it if not) is bound to take an unreasonable amount of time in networks with low connectance.
-% DG: It will also select some types of networks.
-Obviously, the average degree and the skewness of the distribution of networks with no 0 degree nodes will be different (spreading of the edges among a larger number of nodes)
-For this
-reason, using a purely random matrix shuffling as a starting point, then swapping interactions until no free nodes remain, seems to be a promising way to address this problem.
+In addition, there is a risk of selecting some particular types of networks.
+It makes intuitive sense that networks with extremely skewed degree distributions have less chance of being generated this way, as when a few nodes collect most of the edges, the probability than the remaining nodes each have at least one edge decreases.
+To the best of our knowledge, this source of bias has not received important attention in the literature.
+For this reason, using a purely random matrix shuffling as a starting point, then swapping interactions until no free nodes remain, seems to be a promising way to address this problem.
+Given the important of null-model approaches in network analysis, the generation of efficient and unbiased algorithms is a fruitful research problem.
-%DG: you have a reference for this?

 # Conclusions